When it comes to resumes, there’s probably no greater dispute than whether to include a photo on the resume or not.

 5. Argument: Photo on resume might potentially work against you.

-Also, you gotta keep in mind that in some countries it is normal to add photos to resumes, in some, it is not acceptable.
-In continental Europe, for instance, it is a common practice to put photos on CVs, but in other parts of the world such as Australia, India or the UK, it is highly inappropriate.
+In continental Europe, for instance, it’s a common practice to put photos on CVs, but in other parts of the world such as Australia, India or the UK, the same practice is seen as highly inappropriate.
 So, even with the best of intentions, a photo can eventually work against you.

 Most importantly, your knowledge, skills and competence are there to speak for you, not your looks.
 The most reputable and professional recruiters know this and will consider you only on the basis of your skills and value you could bring to the company.

-In a nutshell, including a photo is useless because:
+In a nutshell, we think including a photo on resume is useless because:

 1. The hiring managers will google you anyway.

 2. The purpose of a resume is to get you an interview.
-Be noticed by your skills and qualities, not looks.
+Get noticed for your skills and qualities, not looks.

 There are all sorts of designs in Kickresume Online Resume Builder, with or without a photograph.
 You can choose one that suits your position and country the best.
 Perfect resume and cover letter are just a click away.